KhronosGroup/VulkanTools-ForSC/README.md

 ## Acknowledgements
 While this project has been developed primarily by LunarG, Inc., there are many other companies and individuals making this possible: Valve Corporation, funding project development.

+The VK_LAYER_Khronos_json_gen layer has been contributed by NVIDIA CORPORATION.